IntelligentRoboticsLab/Joint-Rescue-Forces/SimPlus/index.md

 * Alive victims will be represented by balls which are red and have a happy face
 * Dead victims will be represented by balls which are blue and have a sad face.

 To 'locate' the ball, the robot must travel within 0.1m of the ball and stay stationary for at least 2 seconds.

+To score extra points, the balls can be pushed back to the base.

 # Installation